MicrosoftDocs/azure-aks-docs/articles/aks/access-private-cluster.md

 4. Select the file(s) you want to attach and then select **Attach**.
 5. Enter the command you want to run and select **Run**.

+## Disable Run Command

+`Run Command` feature can be disabled by set `.properties.apiServerAccessProfile.disableRunCommand` to true, we current don't have a CLI to control this switch.

 ---